squid-cache/squid-cache.github.io/docs/SquidFaq/InnerWorkings.md

 - URL regular expression
 - *CONF_MIN*: The time (in minutes) an object without an explicit expiry time should be considered fresh.
-The recommended value is 0, any higher values may cause dynamic applications to be erronously cached unless the application designer has taken the appropriate actions.
+The recommended value is 0, any higher values may cause dynamic applications to be erroneously cached unless the application designer has taken the appropriate actions.
 - *CONF_PERCENT*: A percentage of the objects age (time since last